Reading Theatre demo

 • Improves comprehension and understanding

-• Gives more information, builds confidence
+• Gives more information and builds confidence

 • Helps with building a flow in thought process and remembering